Neighbors: Janet Woodson Among Four Family Members Killed Inside West Philadelphia Home

 PHILADELPHIA (CBS) — Neighbors have identified a woman who was among four family members killed inside a home in West Philadelphia.
 Janet Woodson, 51, along with her husband and 17-year-old and 6-year-old sons, were shot to death inside their home on the 5000 block of Walton Avenue.

-Police say the suspect, a 29-year-old family member, pulled the trigger and is in custody.
+Police say the suspect, Janet’s 29-year-old son Maurice Louis, pulled the trigger and is in custody.
+Sources say he has confessed to the killings of Janet and Leslie Woodson, as well as 17-year-old Sayeed and 6-year-old Leslie Jr.

-Police say she and her family were all shot sometime in the last 24 hours.
+Police say Janet and her family were all shot sometime in the last 24 hours.

 Neighbors shared her photo while expressing the shocking news of her death.